FlipperPA/zoom/README.md

 * You may wish to increase the size of the Desktop icons.
 Right click the empty desktop -> `Desktop Settings` -> `Icons`
     * `Icon size` can be increased to 192
     * `Use custon font size` can be increased to 144

+## Enjoy Your Zoom Bot!

+* When you start the computer, it will fire up the meeting (if any) that you chose to start at boot.
+* Otherwise, click the appropriate icon on the desktop to start a meeting, or shutdown the computer.